Ruminating on Rudiments

 Building Blocks of Musical Drumming

-However, teachers like Jake consider rudiments “one of the non-negotiables” of learning the instrument, telling his students, “this is your language.”
+However, drum teachers consider rudiments “one of the non-negotiables” of learning the instrument.
+Think of it like learning the language of drums.

-In the world of literature, Ernest Hemingway passionately expressed himself using simple, direct language, while James Joyce employed complex symbolism, literary allusions, and even invented words when it suited him.
-Yet, for both writers, their choice of language was an expression of their artistic decisions, not their technical limitations.
+In literature, Ernest Hemingway expressed himself in simple, direct language, while James Joyce employed complex symbolism, literary allusions, and invented words when it suited him.
+Yet for both writers, their choice of language was an expression of artistic decision, not a technical limitation.

 Likewise, drummers may choose their own approach to the instrument, but studying drum rudiments will enhance their technical abilities, enabling them to "choose their words" more effectively in any musical situation.